dan-myles/ftll/README.md

 recommend that you do not use it currently!
 Come back soon for more updates, or visit our [website](https://ftl-launcher.com) for the latest.

-FTLL is a simple and small mod launcher & manager for DayZ.
-Built with Rust, [Tauri](https://tauri.app), React and modern tools.
+FTLL is a simple and small mod launcher & manager for DayZ, built with Rust, [Tauri](https://tauri.app), React and modern tools.
 Completely open-source and always will be.
-FTLL uses your systems native web-view to render a beautiful UI letting us keep our bundle size extremely small. *Blazing* fast caching and loading of the most popular servers in the DayZ community.
-Try it out today!
+FTLL uses your systems native web-view to render a beautiful UI, which lets us keep our bundle size extremely small. *Blazing* fast caching and loading of the most popular servers in the DayZ community.
+Try it out!

 Although this project *was* built with Linux compatability in mind, I don't have a Linux machine to test that, and disabling secure boot to dualboot Linux is a